 On May 20, 2010, AUSD joined a broad coalition of plaintiffs and filed an historic lawsuit against the State of California.
 The lawsuit, known as Robles-Wong, et al. v.
-State of California, alleges that the current education finance system is unconstitutional and seeks a judgment ordering the state to establish a school finance system that provides all students an equal opportunity to meet the academic goals set by the State.
+State of California, alleges that the State's education finance system is unconstitutional and sought a judgment ordering the state to establish a school finance system that provides all students an equal opportunity to meet the academic goals set by the State.

 Robles-Wong, et al. v.
 State of California was filed in the Superior Court of California in Alameda County.
-Specifically, the suit asks the court to compel the State to align its school finance system—its funding policies and mechanisms—with the educational program that the State has put in place.
-To do this, plaintiffs allege, the State must:
+Specifically, the suit asked the court to compel the State to align its school finance system—meaning its funding policies and mechanisms—with the educational program that the State has put in place.
+To do this, plaintiffs alleged, the State must:

 For additional information on this historic lawsuit, see links below: